Anish1337/ChessPlusPlus/README.md

 # ChessPlusPLus
 A C++ based chess website.
-The goal of this project is to refresh C++ knowledge and learn frontend.
+The goal of this project is to refresh C++ knowledge and learn basic frontend.

 ## Backend
 Includes header and cpp files for